eq2reapp/ActStatter/README.md

 The plugin saves its settings in the following location: __%userprofile%\appdata\Roaming\Advanced Combat Tracker\Config\Statter.config.xml__.

-If you build and add the Debug version of the plugin, you will notice some extra info on the plugin settings tab, as well as logging to your desktop folder.
+If you build and add the Debug version of the plugin, you will notice some extra info on the plugin settings tab.

 ## Contact
 Send an in-game tell to Skyfire.Reapp if you have questions.